makkapakkane/makkapakkane/README.md

 I hope this helps you get to know me a bit better!
 Also c+h are always appreciated <3

-# DONT TALK TO ME ABOUT STRANGER THINGS SEASON 5. #
+# DTTM ABOUT STRANGER THINGS SEASON 5.

 <div align="center">
 <h6 align>